Court continues remotely even during the pandemic.

 “The experience has broadened my understanding of the challenges facing the justice system in the State of North Carolina, and also allowed me to bring good practices from across the state back to Orange and Chatham,” Baddour says.

-Judge Baddour is currently assigned to District 9A (Person and Caswell Counties) for the first half of 2017.
-However, due to a newly appointed Superior Court Judge in the Division, he will mostly hold court in his home district and in Wake County through June of 2017.
-He continues to preside over a pilot program for smarter criminal sentencing, which has been in effect for almost two years in Chatham County, and which was expanded to include Orange County at the beginning of this year.
+He continues to work on a pilot program for smarter criminal sentencing, which has been in effect since 2015 in Chatham County and 2016 in Orange County.
 The PSI (Pre-Sentence Investigation) Pilot program affects sentencing in most Superior Court criminal cases.
 The pilot program is designed to put into practice theories of “smarter sentencing” in which evidence-based practices are employed to craft better sentences.
-The Pilot program is a result of extensive collaboration between Judge Baddour, District Attorney Jim Woodall, Assistant Public Defender Sherri Murrell, and Chief Probation Officer Alan Pitstick, with significant assistance from the North Carolina Department of Public Safety.
+The Pilot program is a result of extensive collaboration between Judge Baddour, District Attorney Jim Woodall, District Court Judge (and former Assistant Public Defender) Sherri Murrell, and Chief Probation Officer Alan Pitstick, with significant assistance from the North Carolina Department of Public Safety.
 The rest of the District Attorneys office, Public Defenders office, and the criminal defense bar have also played an instrumental role in the implementation of the PSI Pilot Program.

 Before Becoming a Judge